neonexus/sails-react-bootstrap-webpack/README.md

 NOTE: You will need access to a MySQL / MariaDB database for the setup.
 If you want to use a different datastore, you'll need to configure it manually.

-[Aiven.io](https://aiven.io) has FREE secure MySQL (5 GB), and Redis (1 GB).
+[Aiven.io](https://aiven.io) has FREE (no CC required) secure MySQL (5 GB), and Redis (1 GB).
 Both require use of SSL, and can be restricted to specified IPs.
-(If you are having trouble finding the FREE instances, you need to select Digital Ocean as the cloud provider.)
-Use my [referral link](https://console.aiven.io/signup?referral_code=mk36ekt3wo1dvij7joon) to signup, and you'll get $100 extra when you start a trial (NOT needed for the free servers).
+(If you are having trouble finding the
+FREE instances, you need to select Digital Ocean as the cloud provider.)
+Use my [referral link](https://console.aiven.io/signup?referral_code=mk36ekt3wo1dvij7joon) to signup, and you'll get $100 extra when you start a trial (trial is NOT needed for the free servers).

 ```shell
 npx drfg neonexus/sails-react-bootstrap-webpack my-new-site